ccnmtl/upgrayedd/README.md

     ve/bin/python ./runner.py --base ./sandbox --repos ./django.txt --checkout master

 #### Merge a particular pull request
+Unlike the other tasks, this does not operate directly on the local repositories.
+Instead, it uses the Github API to check on the status of a branch and issue a merge command if all checks are green.
     ve/bin/python ./runner.py --base ./sandbox --repos ./django.txt --owner ccnmtl --match <pr branch> --api_token <github oauth token>

 #### Make all the things